velartrill/velartrill.github.io/orig/kestrel.md

 "You're… going to take my case to the *Senate?*" He looks a little scared now.

-"Only if I have do," I tell him.
+"Only if I have to," I tell him.
 "I can probably bully Silverdawn into letting this all drop, since she's apparently been *lying to my face* again.
 She knows I can drag witnesses in front of the Senate and humiliate her if she presses the issue, and she won't chance that.
 Her image is, unfortunately, the only thing holding this country together right now."
 I gaze down the hallway towards the exit, where Silverdawn's justiciars are waiting.
 "She's a snake, but she won't risk the Republic.
 Not for anything."

 He frowns.
 "I can't figure her out, ma'am."

 "You know, the Ninth, we had a code. *No comrade left behind."* I sigh deeply.
-"Not even if it meant risking the whole mission.
+"Not even if it meant risking the whole op.
 The whole damn *war.* And in the end one of my best men gunned himself down with his radio open, so's to make *sure* we didn't try and rescue him from the *den tsuang* and get ourselves all killed."

 "Shuharva's blade," breathes the soldier, eyes wide.
 "Commander — I'm so sorry."